 Voltage shall be applied to the supply voltage lines.
-A dip is from 11 V to the dip voltage for the specified duration and then back to 11 V. The dip voltages are: 5.5 V, 5.0 V, 4.5 V, 4.0 V, 3.5 V and 3.0 V. Dips to each voltage level are for 100 $\mu$ s, 1 ms, 10 ms and 500 ms durations.
+A dip is from 11 V to the dip voltage for the specified duration and then back to 11 V. The dip voltages are: 5.5 V, 5.0 V, 4.5 V, 4.0 V, 3.5 V and 3.0 V. Dips to each voltage level are for 100 μ s, 1 ms, 10 ms and 500 ms durations.
 The DUT operation shall be monitored during the dip test and the interval time between dips shall be sufficient to verify normal DUT operation.
 At each dip voltage, run through the range of dip durations.
-Refer to LP-388C-YY for CG test procedure.

-Each supply voltage line shall be dipped individually and as a grouping of all of the supply lines together.
+Each supply voltage line shall be dipped individually.

-7.4 Engine Cranking Low Voltage
+7.4 Engine Cranking Low Voltage - Resembling Cold Cranking

-Functional Group A and B - Functional Performance Status II during the test Functional Group C (operation required during start) - Functional Performance Status II during the time of the ramp below 6.0 V, Functional Performance Status I at and above 6.0 V Functional Group C for operation not required during start - Functional Performance Status II Functional Group D - Functional Performance Status II during the time of the ramp below 6.0 V, Functional Performance Status I at and above 6.0 V There shall be no loss or corruption of the initialized or stored data.
+Functional Group A and B - Functional Performance Status II during the test Functional Group C (operation required during start) - Functional Performance Status II during the time of the ramp below 6.0 V, Functional Performance Status I at and above 6.0 V Functional Group C for operation not required during start - Functional Performance Status II Functional Group D - Functional Performance Status II during the time of the ramp below 6.0 V, Functional Performance Status I at and above 6.0 V

+There shall be no loss or corruption of the initialized or stored data.